ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

-`Monoid a` means the type `a` contains a value that's considered the empty element (mempty in Haskell), and an operation on its values (mappend) that can combine them into a value that belongs to that also is of type `a`.
+`Monoid a` means the type `a` contains a value that's considered the empty element (mempty in Haskell), and an operation on its values (mappend) that can combine them into a value that that also is of type `a`.
 They should follow a few special rules (appending the empty value should not change the result for instance), but those rules are not enforced in Haskell, so it does not exactly help our understanding just by looking at the type.

 This is an intersting bit of trade-off: **the higher abstraction you use** (and therefore the fewer assumptions you make), the more general you